GeroBollmann/CALIFA_Pulser_Calibration/README.md

 1. If R3BRoot is successfully installed, replace califamapping_v1.par, R3BCalifaMapped2CrystalCalPar.cxx and R3BCalifaMapped2CrystalCalPar.h with the new (desired) version.

-2. For both ranges, combine all files and unpack them into a .root file using the UCESB reader.
+2. For both ranges, combine all .lmd files and unpack them into a .root file using the UCESB reader.

 3. If needed, change fit parameters, etc., in califa_calibParFinder_v3.C.